kmoyung/BENG-183/Homework1.md

 Cons
 - RNA-seq can be expensive compared to microarray
+- Storing RNA-seq data can be costly and challenging
+- Analyzing RNA-seq data is challenging for general researchers
-- RNA-seq is relatively new compared to microarray, so it is not widely accessible for basic researchers to analyze data
+- RNA-seq is still relatively new compared to microarrays
--